Witiko/doctoral-thesis/defense.md

 (nDCG', two-sample t-test, 90\% confidence) than all the other math-aware search engines that used the soft vector space model with the TF-IDF weighting on the ARQMath 2021 shared task evaluation, which indicates that the technique can be recommended for sparse math information retrieval.
-The two learning-to-rank techniques that I have developed for ARQMath have also outperformed the reciprocal rank fusion technique of @cormack2009reciprocal, which is a standard fusion technique for information retrieval.
+Two learning-to-rank techniques that I have developed for ARQMath have also outperformed the reciprocal rank fusion technique of @cormack2009reciprocal, which is a standard fusion technique for information retrieval.
 Therefore, these techniques can